 In an enterprise IT environment, it’s common for hundreds or even thousands of copies of databases to be created over time.
 Sitting idle, consuming on-premises infrastructure, these forgotten relics can equal millions of dollars of wasted CapEx.
 As Big Data becomes the norm, DB infrastructure management has become increasingly complicated.
 Relational DB Service is an obvious solution for balancing the increasing need for dynamic databases at the user's discretion while minimizing infrastructure costs.

 The challenge for companies has long been how to provide accelerated IT on-demand.
 With ever increasing competition across technology and data products and services, these companies are ramping up cycles to increase velocity of market-ready product and services.
-Work groups need the ability to spin up database instances fast, while corporate security wants to ensure that compliance, risk, and security requirements are met.
-Relational DB Service enables customers to provision database environments on-demand without having to purchase new hardware or manage complex licensing models, all while providing complete access anytime.
+Work groups need the ability to spin up MySQL-compatible or MS SQL DB instances fast, while corporate security wants to ensure that compliance, risk, and security requirements are met.
+Relational DB Service enables customers to provision DB environments on-demand without having to purchase new hardware or manage complex licensing models, all while providing complete access anytime.